nvzard/Casino-Royale/README.md

 Some of the improvements that can be made but were skipped due to time constraints.

 - Write more tests and improve code coverage.
-- Fix flakey live reload.
+- Fix flaky live reload.
 - Improve controller function logic
 - Add cleaner error handling mechanism and single data store for all error messages.
 - Setup CI/CD pipeline for testing and deployment.